 While sharing a client between your apps is convenient, there are risks.
 This section outlines potential risks when sharing clients and how to mitigate them.

 Using one OAuth client for many apps creates a single point of failure.
 If a client is deleted or modified incorrectly, every app that uses that client is impacted.

 To mitigate this, only share clients when fulfilling an important use case for shared clients.

 Client secret leaks

 Sharing a client requires sharing your client secret with people and scripts.
 This increases the risk of your client secret leaking.
-Cloud IAP can't differentiate between tokens created from your app and tokens created from a leaked client secret.
+IAP can't differentiate between tokens created from your app and tokens created from a leaked client secret.